 Amy Smith: And what do I need to do about it?

 Mitch Matthews: And to overcome that… to be able to identify, even speak to and then redirect that emotion and then turn it into excitement, turn it… I love that.
 So what are the facts?
 What am I making up?
-And I think that making up question is so… as a recovering worrier, DREAM THINK DOERS know I am a recovering worrier and we… it’s so funny because I think a lot of people that worry don’t think of themselves as creatives.
+And I think that making up question is so… as a recovering worrier, DREAM THINK DOERS know I am a recovering worrier and us… it’s so funny because I think a lot of people that worry doesn’t think of themselves as creatives.
 They may not be in the design industry.
 They may not be a painter or an artist, but in order to worry, we have to be massively creative because we are painting these pictures in our head of all these things that can go terribly wrong and those become incredibly real.
 “Wait.
 What am I making up?
 Am I fearing what could happen?”
 All of those things.

 But then to say, “All right.
 Drill down what’s the truth?
 And then how do I point this emotion?
 How do I direct this emotion?”
 I love that… even speaking to that emotion, saying “Thank you for being worried about lions, tigers, and bears, but that’s not this.
 We’re going to kill it.”
 So that’s huge.

 Amy Smith: I’d love to share with you a little anecdote of how this shows up in relationships too. [crosstalk 00:30:53] I had a situation with my husband a few years ago.
 We were renovating an area in our living room prior to us moving from California to North Carolina.
 It was about two years ago and at the time I was doing a type of yoga in our living room and I would call them my dates with Dylan.
 It was this yogi I was following at the time, like an acro-yoga.
-So my husband had, because he was renovating part of the living room… we were doing new flooring… he had moved a bunch of stuff from the patio into the living room.
+So my husband had because he was renovating part of the living room… we were doing new flooring… he had moved a bunch of stuff from the patio into the living room.
 He says one thing to me, Mitch.
 He says, “Are you still having your dates with Dylan?”
 Those were the facts… one phrase.
 So guess what I made up?
 He thinks I’m not taking care of my body.
 He’s not attracted to me.
 He thinks I’m gross.
 He thinks I’m gaining all this weight.
 He’s doesn’t think that’s attractive.
 He thinks I’m letting myself go. [inaudible 00:31:48] Story, story, story.
 And then what happens if we don’t acknowledge that is we start gathering evidence to support the story.